xxyzz/myblog/_posts/2020-11-28-glaze-clear-ice.md

 ![Glaze on a pine tree](https://upload.wikimedia.org/wikipedia/commons/3/3a/Glaze_on_a_pine_tree.jpg)

 Glaze ice is crystal clear.
-Somehow I remember I once read that boiled water can make clear ice but freezing rain are defiantly not boiling so I recon it's busted.
+Somehow I remember I once read that boiled water can make clear ice but freezing rain are defiantly not boiling so I reckon it's busted.
 Although the forming process of glace ice and clear ice cubes are different, it leads to a fun experiment.

 ## How to make clear ice